Perpaterb/minesweeper/README.md

 4. The screen will be refreshed and the player will then see the updated grid on their screen.

 5. It is impossible for the starting point to be near or on a mine.
+So the mine positions are generated after the starting point is selected by the player.

 6. If the player was to enter anything other than an alphabetical character from (a to i) followed by a number from (1 to 9) the input would be invalid and the program will refresh the page and give the player the error "invalid input try again:  column row eg. a1 or a 1 ``. spaces and non alphanumeric characters are removed before processing the input. so "    A   !$  && 1\n" would still return "a1" and is a valid input.